What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 • Establish a single point of contact from your team to avoid conflicting information

-Mistake #2: Over-Documenting and Under-Organizing
+Mistake #2: Incomplete or Inconsistent Documentation, Over-Documenting and Under-Organizing

 The Problem: Thinking more documentation always equals better audit outcomes.
+Inadequate documentation—such as poorly maintained, outdated, or incomplete records—can create compliance gaps and hinder audit readiness.

 What I Learned: I once watched a company spend 1 week creating a 47-page network security policy when a 3-page procedure would have satisfied the requirement.
 Meanwhile, they couldn’t find basic evidence the auditor actually needed.